hanan1ibrahim/Gitcat/README.md

 * Bookmarks View Controller : As a user I want app to list my users and repositories bookmarks list in a one table View and the availability to delete.
 * Profile View Controller :
-* Following View Controller: As a user I want my following list appear on the app from GitHub.
+* Following and Followers View Controller: As as a user I want my following and followers list appear on the app from GitHub.
+* Starred View Controller : as a user I want to  find the repositories that I prefer and I can access them via the browsers.
+* Repositories View Controller : as a user I want to  find the repositories and I can access them via the browser.
+* Organization View Controller : as a user I want to  find the organization and I can access them via the browser
 * Settings View Controller : As a user I want to change the app language and change between dark or light mode.
                          1- Change Language
                          2- Dark Mode